lmjohns3/theanets/docs/quickstart.rst

               (train_images[50000:], train_labels[50000:, 0]),
               (test_images, test_labels[:, 0]))

-Here we've rescaled the image data so that each pixel lies in the interval :math:`[0, 1]` instead of the default :math:`[0, 255]`.
-We've also reshaped the data so that each example is a 1-dimensional vector rather than a 2-dimensional array of pixels.
+Here we've rescaled the image data so that each pixel lies in the interval [0, 1] instead of the default [0, 255].
+(In general, it's a good idea to standardize the data for your problem so that each dimension has approximately the same scale.)
+We've also reshaped the data as described above.

-The load function returns a training split (the first 50000 examples), a validation split (the remainder of the training data from ``skdata``, containing 10000 examples), and a test split (the test split from ``skdata``, containing 10000 examples).

 .. note::